mahuzedada/personal-website/resume.md

 - Led the implementation of tailored CRM extensions and a robust order management tool at Fracture's e-commerce platform, leveraging PHP and JavaScript expertise to enhance user experience and improve operational efficiency.
 - Contributed to the development of a high-performance C++ compiler for ATT, facilitating the conversion of React Native apps into cross-platform TV applications, enhancing compatibility and user experience.
 - Assisted Coupang in swiftly incorporating last-minute features during the busy holiday season, utilizing Vue.js to ensure seamless user experience and timely delivery

+### Afrointelligence Co, Cotonou, Benin — Founder And Principal Software Engineer (01/2017 - Present)

+- **Medlivs.com, a comprehensive healthcare platform for sub-Saharan Africa:**
+  - Spearheaded and managed a skilled development team to successfully bring the innovative project to fruition.

+- **Procamp.dev, a cutting-edge programming education resource:**
+  - Engineered a robust container orchestration system for remote development, utilizing AWS ECS for environment hosting and deployment, and leveraging EBS for a shared cache to expedite dependency installation.
+  - Devised a versatile, custom in-browser IDE inspired by Visual Studio Code, capable of executing code templates, demonstrating innovation and adaptability in addressing unique challenges.
+  - Architected and executed a state-of-the-art interactive course player and skill assessment tool that leverages CodeMirror for code editing, and utilizes Vitest or Geb for comprehensive testing, showcasing proficiency in designing effective learning solutions.
+  - Directed and mentored a high-performing development team to ensure the successful completion of the project.

+- **Angularlab.dev, a pioneering open-source project:**
+  - Developed an in-browser IDE equipped with an AI assistant capable of answering Angular-related queries based on documentation.
+Achieved this by generating and storing embeddings in a Supabase database and utilizing the embeddings as context to prompt OpenAI's API, demonstrating prompt engineering expertise.

 ### Marathon TS, St. Louis, MO, Full Stack Engineer (02/2020 - 11/2022)
 - Spearheaded the modernization of an enterprise application for the National Geospatial Agency using React, Node.js, Terraform, and AWS.